declare-lab/Emma-X/README.md

 </h1>

 🔥 We introduced NORA, a new Vision Language Action model with SOTA performance.
 Access it here: https://github.com/declare-lab/nora
+🔥 Emma-X has been accepted to ACL (main).

 <div align="center">
   <img src="Emma-X.png" alt="Emma-X" width="300" />